oycomics/oycomics.github.io/README.md

-#"WholeBuffalo" - a UI for Oy Comics&trade; sites
+#"WholeBuffalo" - an Oy Comics&trade; UI
 ###

 > A minimal GitHub Pages layout for publishing comics.